shankarprashadji/Library/README.md

 **Class-Based Structure:**

 ***Book***
-class encapsulates the data of book.
+class encapsulates the details of book.

 ```